ChrisKusi/ckk-laravel-paystack/docs/src/index.md

 tagline: A Laravel Package for working with Paystack seamlessly.
 actionText: Quick Start →
 actionLink: /guide/
-footer: Made with ❤️ by Olayemi Olatayo
+footer: Made with ❤️ by Christian Kusi!
 ---